heamabc/p2p_hkd_usdt_alert/readme.md

 ## Telegram
 Join this telegram group to receive the alert together! https://t.me/joinchat/DqqWCdN28BU0ZDdl It is also open to any feedback.
 Let's earn money together!

+# Technology Used
+I have used AWS EC2 instance as my server to run the script.
+Telegram API is also used.